SweepsKings Logo

 Stake Smart

 Secure payment methods – Shady sweepstakes casinos only accept crypto or Cash App, while legit sites accept Visa, Mastercard, PayPal, Skrill, and online bank transfers.
 Also, at top-rated sweepstakes casinos, you can receive your cash prize within 48 hours.
-Stake.us processes redemptions within minutes via BTC, ETH, USDT, and gift cards.
+SpeedSweeps processes redemptions within minutes via BTC, ETH, USDT, and gift cards.

 Summary

-Right now, you can play the latest slots and table games and redeem cash prizes at sweepstakes casinos in all US states, excluding Michigan, Washington, Montana, and Idaho.
-These social casinos have been operating legally for 13+ years, and there are now millions of players across the US playing everything from progressives to fish games to blackjack.
+Right now, you can play the latest slots and table games and redeem cash prizes at sweepstakes casinos in all US states, excluding California, Washington, Michigan, Montana, Connecticut, Nevada, New Jersey, and Idaho.

 Sweepstakes casinos can operate legally because they make a favorable assessment of sweepstakes regulations, which means they can offer games of chance and cash prizes if there is no purchase necessary to participate.

-SweepsKings will keep you updated on the latest legal changes, but as of now, you are free to play at sweepstakes casinos in 46 US states.
+SweepsKings will keep you updated on the latest legal changes, but as of now, you are free to play at sweepstakes casinos in 42 US states.

 FAQs